Friday, July 16, 2010

 Ghareeb Printing House

-The Predynastic period is represented by the author with the introduction of the Egyptian calender at 4228 B.C. and clear signs of foreign trade in lapis lazuli and coniferous wood.
-The author talks about the pottery with wavy handled vessels and others with decorations of boats, humans and plants.
+The Predynastic period is represented by the author with the introduction of the Egyptian calendar at 4228 B.C. and clear signs of foreign trade in lapis lazuli and coniferous wood.
+The author talks about the pottery with wavy handled vessels and others with decorations of boats, humans, and plants.

 The book is set with interesting and suitable images and maps though the book is not well printed, it is of tourist handling value.
 The author is next on to a list of the dynastic period and on to the Archaic period where the author begins with the kings in known order and accomplishments including their known tombs.

 Some of the most interesting information the author puts forward are the tombs of these kings and their contents both at Abydos and Saqqara.
 Though the author is unaware of any known tomb for the 2nd Dynasty King Kha-Sekhem he does recall Manetho said of Sesochris, who is identified as Kha-Sekhem that he was 5 cubits and 3 palms tall, that's 284 cm or about 8.5 feet tall.
 From here we are taken through the burial customs, writing and government of the Archaic period.

 We are next on to "The Pyramid Period" including the story of Imhotep and the remarkable excavations of Walter Emery looking for Imhotep's tomb but instead found galleries filled with mummified animals, particularly Ibis'.
 A nice picture of one of these mummies is present though the quality of the printing of the book does not compliment it.